General Pharmaceutical Council: Interests of Members of the Governing Council

-Nigel Clarke, GPhC Chairman from 2014–2022, was previously a partner of GJW, the firm Boots used for its public affairs and lobbying, between 1993 and 1998 and onwards.
+Nigel Clarke was the GPhC Chairman from 2014–2022.
+He was previously a partner of GJW, the firm Boots used for its public affairs and lobbying, between 1993 and 1998 and onwards.
 He was part of Prime Minister David Cameron's business trade delegation to India in 2013, the year before his appointment to the healthcare regulator in 2014.

 Clarke was also the business partner of Digby Emson, a former Boots superintendent, who was the chairman of the GPhC's audit and risk committee (circa 2017-2020) and also a council member (2014-2020).

 The chairman of the GPhC's audit and risk committee, Digby Emson was (from 2008 onwards, and ongoing as at July 2022) the chairman of Buttercups, an organisation that sells training courses for pre-registration pharmacists, and training courses and apprenticeships for pharmacy technicians and pharmacy support staff.
 The GPhC's regulatory duties include setting standards for and accrediting the education and training of pharmacists and pharmacy technicians.
 The GPhC also sets requirements for the education and training of pharmacy support staff.
 As such, there was an apparent conflict of interests in holding this role.